TrojanSports - USC learns NCAA tournament draw as bracket revealed

 He's had his ups and downs with the Trojans, but this season has been his best coaching job -- and he deservedly earned Pac-12 Coach of the Year honors for leading USC to a second-place finish in the regular-season standings after being picked 6th in the preseason conference poll.
 It's the fifth time in the last six years the Trojans reached at least 20 wins, but this is the best winning percentage USC has had in Enfield's eight seasons.

+"When you say, is there pressure to get to the second weekend?
+Yeah, there's pressure on every team in the tournament.
+That's what March Madness is all about, but this is a whole different team," Enfield said.
+"We only have three guys on our team that played last year on this team and they didn't play three or four or five years ago when we went to the NCAA tournament, so what happened in the past has no relevance on this team.
+This is a team that's completely different, they're exciting, they're really good defensively.
+I think we're one of four teams in the nation that are top 30 in the KenPom offensive and defensive efficiency. ...

+"We're going to do our best in the first game and we'll take it from there.
+If we're lucky enough to win the first game then we'll focus on the second game.
+That's our mentality.
+We're excited to be here and we're going to take it game by game."

-And that comes despite USC returning only two regular rotation players from last season, adding in 5-star 7-foot freshman Evan Mobley and four mid-major transfers.
+Again, Enfield deserves plenty of credit for what the Trojans accomplished this season, despite returning only two regular rotation players from last season while adding in 5-star 7-foot freshman Evan Mobley and four mid-major transfers.

 Mobley, who became the first Pac-12 player and just the second major conference player ever (following Kentucky's Anthony Davis) to win league player of the year, freshman of the year and defensive player of the year honors in the same season, came as advertised.
 He is averaging 16.8 points, 8.6 rebounds and 3.0 blocks per game and played his best basketball this past week in USC's two Pac-12 tournament games, totaling 26 points, 9 rebounds and 5 blocks in each game while looking more assertive on the offensive end.

+Despite not having the traditional summer session to get the team acclimated, due to COVID restrictions, that motley collection of players from across the country, from different backgrounds, found its strength in its defense, ranking 13th in the country in limiting opponents to 39.36 percent shooting, and using its size advantage to rank tied for 18th nationally with an average margin of +7 rebounds per game.

+"I just feel that we have a talented ballclub.
+We're versatile at so many different positions.
+We feel like we cause a lot of matchup problems for a lot of teams, and I feel like we're good on the defensive side of the ball," Eaddy said.
+"So whenever you're able to get stops on the defensive end it kind of makes things easy offensively.
+We're just extremely talented -- I think we could do something special."

 USC beat Utah in double overtime before losing to Colorado in the semifinals.
-Three of the Trojans' seven losses this year came to the Buffaloes.
+Three of the Trojans' seven losses this year came to the Buffaloes, but all the focus had turned forward by Sunday as the team gathered in a conference room at their hotel in Las Vegas to watch the selection show.
+They'll leave Monday morning for Indianapolis.

+"Definitely full of excitement.
+This is my first time playing in March Madness.
+This is the biggest stage.
+I'm just excited, kind of my last go-round here, so just looking to do something special," Eaddy said.

 As for the matchups that await them in Indianapolis, both Wichita State and Drake were among the last four teams into the tournament field.